Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 -   Property Names:
 -   checked : Attribute of input components such as checkbox or radio, use it to set whether the component is checked or not.
 -   className : Used to specify a CSS class.
--   dangerouslySetInnerHTML : React's equivalent of innerHTML because it is risky to cross-site scripting attacks.
+-   dangerouslySetInnerHTML : React’s equivalent of innerHTML because it is risky to cross-site scripting attacks.
 -   htmlFor : Because for is protected keyword, React elements use this instead.
 -   onChange : Event fired whenever a form field is changed.
 -   style : Accepts a JS object with camelCase properties rather than a CSS string.